replicatedhq/troubleshoot.sh/docs/source/preflight/cli-usage.md

 helm template mychart --values my-values.yaml | ./preflight -
 ```

-As of v0.64.0, stdin can contain the following as valid input for specifications:
+As of v0.64.0, valid input for specs as stdin can include:

 - Documents of `kind: Preflight`
 - Documents of `kind: Secret` that have the label `troubleshoot.io/kind: preflight`

+Multiple YAML "documents" (specs) are supported as input, in addition all documents other than the above supported will be filtered out.
+This allows feeding an entire set of manifests (eg. a full Helm chart) in, and preflight will take only the relevant specs.
 ```shell
 preflight [url] [flags] [-]
 ```